flame-engine/flame/doc/development/testing_guide.md

   expect(...);
 });
 ```
-This is the simplest kind of tests available, and also the fastest.
+This is the simplest kind of test available, and also the fastest.
 Use these tests for checking
 some classes/methods that can function in isolation from the rest of the Flame framework.